PHACDataHub/privacy_rac_demo/README.md

 drafting professionals.
 From the perspective of the policy experts, it gives them a better understanding of what they need in a legislative drafting project, and why.
 From the perspective of the legislative drafters, it makes for better-prepared clients.

-So in the scope of rule design and drafting, the encoding process has demonstrated value.
+### Rules as Code Can be Integrated with Front-End Applications

-In the automation realm, we have seen that it is possible to use Rules as Code encodings created in Blawx to power front-end service automations, both for generating and explaining the answers to legal questions.
+We have seen that it is possible to use Rules as Code encodings created in Blawx to power front-end service automations, both for generating and explaining the answers to legal questions.

-* Blawx has effectively answered the question of whether it is possible for non-programmers to do knowledge representation in sophisticated declarative logic languages.
-It is clearly possible, and has benefits.
-* The use of exceptions and defaults in Blawx makes it easier to keep encodings structurally isomorphic to their source text, enhancing explainability, and potentially maintainability.
+### Better Annotations of Legislative Text Would Improve the Process

-* The process of encoding legislation in Blawx includes time-consuming steps that could be automated away with sufficiently well-annotated encodings of the source text, particularly with annotations for how sections and sub-sections relate to one another logically, and whether lists are conjunctive or disjunctive.
+The process of encoding legislation in Blawx includes time-consuming steps that could be automated away with sufficiently well-annotated encodings of the source text, particularly with annotations for how sections and sub-sections relate to one another logically, and whether lists are conjunctive or disjunctive.
+This would give the tool sufficient information to generate some portions of the "triggering" predicates described above.

+### Rules as Code Has Up-Front Costs

-* The process of encoding legislation in Blawx is longer than the process of writing code that is capable of answering (e.g.) a single question about the same law.
+The process of encoding legislation in Blawx is longer than the process of writing code that is capable of answering (e.g.) a single question about the same law.
 The value of that additional work is not obvious to project participants at the outset of any project that ultimately only requires answers to (e.g.) that a single question.

+The actual use and benefit of a Rules as Code encoding (to provide an isolated, executable encoding of only legal knowledge about a specific law) is not clear to policy experts and programmers who are engaged in a task of automating a particular task on which that law depends.

 That value may come from re-use of the encoding, or greater confidence that the encoding is legally accurate, or other benefits of Rules as Code, but these are not problems that project participants are used to spending their time and effort solving, so they are opportunities for improvement as opposed to pain relief, and therefore less obvious, and less initially motivating.

+### Testing and Validating Require Different Interfaces
-* The interface used for making the task of encoding rules accessible to legal knowledge engineers is not adequate to the task of making code validation accessible to policy experts.
+The interface used for making the task of encoding rules accessible to legal knowledge engineers is not adequate to the task of making code validation accessible to policy experts.

-* The actual use and benefit of a Rules as Code encoding (to provide an isolated, executable encoding of only legal knowledge about a specific law) is not clear to policy experts and programmers who are engaged in a task of automating a particular task on which that law depends.
+### Software Developers Expect Blawx to Generate an Expert System

-* There is a mismatch in expectations between legal knowledge engineers and policy experts and programmers as to what a Rules as Code encoding should be able to do.
+There is a mismatch in expectations between legal knowledge engineers and policy experts and programmers as to what a Rules as Code encoding should be able to do.
 Effectively, policy experts and programmers expect a rules as code encoding to be capable of generating an expert system.
 This may be in part due to a lack of a shared understanding between legally trained individuals and others about the semantics of legislation and regulation.

+### Rules as Code Encodings are Time Consuming
-* The time spend generating encodings is still a risk factor in terms of whether the return on investment for Rules as Code encodings is worth it.
+Despite the improvements in efficiency reported, the time spent generating encodings is still a risk factor in terms of whether the return on investment for Rules as Code encodings is worth it.
 People with the knowledge and skill to learn legal knowledge representation are still highly valuable, and the time spent generating encodings is still high.
 Anything that can be done to minimize that cost is likely to enhance the economic viability of Rules as Code going forward.

+### LLMs Can Summarize Verbose Symbolic Explanations
-* Modern LLM approaches are capable of effectively summarizing the explanations generated by symbolic Rules as Code systems like Blawx, offering a possible path to solving the verbosity problem.
+Modern LLM approaches are capable of effectively summarizing the explanations generated by symbolic Rules as Code systems like Blawx, offering a possible path to solving the verbosity problem.

+### LLMs Can Encode Fact Scenarios using NLP
-* Modern LLM approaches also appear to be capable of encoding fact scenarios described in natural language in a way that is consistent with the ontology and data format used in a Blawx encoding, suggesting that there is opportunity to use conversational generative AI as a user interface for testing and validation purposes, or ultimately in user-facing applications in the future.
+Modern LLM approaches also appear to be capable of encoding fact scenarios described in natural language in a way that is consistent with the ontology and data format used in a Blawx encoding, suggesting that there is opportunity to use conversational generative AI as a user interface for testing and validation purposes, or ultimately in user-facing applications in the future.

+### Quasi-Typed Encodings Facilitate UI Generation
+Using a quasi-typed representation inside Blawx has advantages for automatically-generated user interfaces for validation and testing, as they allow the user to select from among values of the right type, and have the correct user interface for that data type.

+### Issues with Event Calculus
-* The Blawx approach seems to be capable of dealing with constraints over time, and at least minimally with cause and effect over time through the event calculus.
+The Blawx approach seems to be capable of dealing with constraints over time, and at least minimally with cause and effect over time through the event calculus.
 But encodings in the event calculus are considerably less intuitive to legal knowledge engineers, and require the generation of a great deal of code to represent implicit causal relationships, which frustrates the goal of structural isomorphism.

-* Using a quasi-typed representation inside Blawx has advantages for automatically-generated user interfaces for validation and testing, as they allow the user to select from among values of the right type, and have the correct user interface for that data type.
+### Issues with Sub-Categories
-* The ontological system is capable of using sub-categories, but unless the implications of those ontological rules are available at the front end, it is difficult to automate interfaces that understand their implications.
+The ontological system is capable of using sub-categories, but unless the implications of those ontological rules are available at the front end, it is difficult to automate interfaces that understand their implications.
 For example, if all dogs are pets, and people can have pets, a user interface that does not